chrisanderson16/ACOM_Transmitter_FPGA_Dev/petalinux_build_to_boot/README.md

 **11.** Enter *p* <br/>

 **12.** Enter *w* <br/>
-&emsp;+ This will create the final partition which will take up the remainder of the storage on the SD card.<br/>
++ This will create the final partition which will take up the remainder of the storage on the SD card.<br/>

 **13.** Now we can format each partition.
 The boot will be formatted as Fat32 with the following command: <br/>
 ```bash
 sudo mkfs.vfat /dev/sdc1
 ```
-&emsp;+ NOTE: This may have change the SD card's disk name, make sure to use the correct one!<br/>
++ NOTE: This may have change the SD card's disk name, make sure to use the correct one!<br/>
-&emsp;+ NOTE 2: You can simply look for the partition sizes you just made.<br/>
++ NOTE 2: You can simply look for the partition sizes you just made.<br/>

 **14.** Finally, we format the file system partition with:<br/>
 ```bash